LOSXinfinity/Zoro/README.md

 **Assets** (`frames/`, `img/`, `video/`): **Not licensed for reuse**.
 These are fan-art / screenshots from One Piece.
 Replace with your own artwork before publishing derivatives.

-**Character IP**: Roronoa Zoro, One Piece © Eiichiro Oda / Shueisha / Toei Animation.
+**Character IP**: Roronoa Zoro, One Piece © Eiichiro Oda/ Toei Animation.
 This project is non-commercial transformative work.

 ---